Binaryify/OneDark-Pro/docs/README.md

 }
 ```

+And you also can see the [Theme Color Reference](https://code.visualstudio.com/docs/getstarted/theme-color-reference) , it is helpful ~

 ## Contribute
 Now you know how to design the theme
 You can fork my theme, and send a pull request with you version to me, I will review it and merge it or design your theme and publish the VS Code market, here the official docs to publish your theme [https://code.visualstudio.com/docs/extensions/themes-snippets-colorizers](https://code.visualstudio.com/docs/extensions/themes-snippets-colorizers)